 Common Causes and Risk Factors of an Extruded Disc

 The journey to an extruded disc often begins with the natural wear and tear associated with aging, which leads to disc degeneration.
 However, lifestyle choices and physical stressors can accelerate this process.
-Activities that place excessive strain on the lumbar spine, combined with a genetic predisposition and environmental factors, contribute to the risk of developing disc issues.
+Activities that place excessive strain on the lumbar spine, genetic predisposition, and environmental factors contribute to the risk of developing disc issues.
 Understanding these factors is crucial in both preventing and managing disc extrusions.

 Diagnosing and Treating Disc Extrusion